DASHBOARDS

 These three options have been explained in more detail in the sections below.

-Display Widgets
+Widgets introduction

-When the edit mode is enabled in the dashboard, a new button called Add Widget will appear.
-Clicking on it will show a popup where it is possible to select the widget type to add in the dashboard.
-There are different widgets both for displaying information, or control connected devices, just like in the following picture:
+When the edit mode is enabled in the dashboard, a new button Add Widget will appear.
+Clicking on it will show a pop-up where it is possible to select the widget type to add in the dashboard.
+There are different widgets, both for displaying information and controlling connected devices.

 • Title: Optional title for the widget.